Believe it or not there’s a budget coming down the tracks …..

 Another busy Bottom Line programme this week.
 That statement is really a lame way of tieing in with our final guest this evening “Busy Bees” Creche and Montessori.
 The brainchild of Aine Russell a Mayo woman who lives in Kilkenny we heard about the expansion of the business over the years and how Aine is introducing a new website later this month.

 That’s it again for this week.
 Let us know if there’s something you reckon we need to be covering.
-You’ll reach us [email protected]
+You’ll reach us at [email protected]